 2. Soldering Errors – One of the most common build that we run into from customers are a few different soldering errors.
 Although we are all about cheap and DIY projects, it might be a good idea to invest in a good soldering iron.
 Most low wattage non-temperature-controlled irons take a long time to heat up to a useable temperature and can damage your PCB.
 It is actually better to move faster and hotter than slower and colder.
 This is because the temperature on even a colder soldering iron can damage the vias (holes where you put your components), traces, or components even if your solder is not melting very fast.
 You want to keep the tip of your iron on your PCB as little as possible.
 You also do not have to apply pressure to the board when soldering.
 Excessive pressure can damage vias, traces and soldering iron tips.
 Old worn out tips can also also cause damage to your traces, because worn out tips often have rough edges can cut your board.
 Also very large tips and very small tips should be avoided when soldering through-hole projects.
 We like to use ETP and ETK tips from Weller.

 a.
 Cold Solder Joints are a result of not adequately and evenly heating both the via AND the component lead prior to applying solder.
 Make sure you touch your iron tip to BOTH the component and via at the same time.
 Sometimes this is hard to do if you have a large tip, so please find a size where you can heat both easily.
+A good solder joint should look like a Hershey’s kiss.
 Here is a photo of some various joints that have been soldered incorrectly.
 Cold solder joints may not make a good connection in the circuit and can lead to circuit failure.
 If you would like to learn more about soldering properly, please search the web, as there are so many more and better videos and tutorials then we could ever make here.

 c.
 Solder Bridges.
-Excessive amounts of solder can connect 2 or more places on your PCB that should not be connected, please use as little solder as possible.
+Excessive amounts of solder can connect 2 or more places on your PCB that should not be connected.
+Be careful not to use so much solder that you cause a bridge.
 You may need to use a solder sucker or wick to remove this excess solder.

 3. Damaged Components